 UW Tacoma has made it a priority to incorporate a variety of wheelchair accessible routes via a network of ramps, switchback trails, elevators and skybridges.
 All campus buildings are wheelchair accessible via electronic door openers, internal ramps and elevators.
 Most bathrooms on campus also have electronic door openers, and every building on campus has accessible bathrooms.
-The following describing accessible routes from both Pacific and Jefferson Avenues to facilities up the hill - including the University Y Student Center.
+The following describing accessible routes from both Pacific and Jefferson Avenues to facilities up the hill - including the University YMCA Student Center.

 From Jefferson Avenue & Diamond Parking Lot *

 You can access central campus via the following routes.
 Please see Campus Map and Directions for a map of this trail and all other routes described below:

 A paved switchback trail located between the Tioga and Science Buildings that leads from Jefferson Avenue all the way down to the central campus plaza.